FcoMelendez/iot-agent-ros2/README.md

 5. NGSIv2 Command *call_action* --> Action Call made by ROS 2 Action Client (TBD)

 ## <a name="install"></a> Install

-### Prerequisites

-* A ROS 2 installation is needed, either [Foxy](https://docs.ros.org/en/foxy/Installation.html) or [Galactic](https://docs.ros.org/en/galactic/Installation.html).
-The links attached will guide you through the ROS 2 installation.
-* Node.js is also required, it can be installed from [here](https://nodejs.org/en/download/)

-### Installing the ROS 2 Agent
 Information about how to install the IoT Agent for ROS 2 can be found at the corresponding section of the [Installation & Administration Guide](docs/installationguide.md).